polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ## Parachain

 A parachain is a [blockchain](#blockchain) that encapsulates capabilities that are specific to a domain or application.
-The term "parachain" was defined in [the Polkadot Whitepaper](https://polkadot.network/PolkaDotPaper.pdf) and refers to the blockchains that derive shared infrastructure and security from a "[relay chain](#relay-chain)".
+The term "parachain" refers to the blockchains that derive shared infrastructure and security from a "[relay chain](#relay-chain)".

 ## Pallet